 Shelf life - up to 2 years (optimum conditions).

-Lymantria dispar lure is a component of an insect trapping device that uses pheromones to lure Spongy Moths into a trap.
+Lymantria dispar lure is a component of an insect trapping device, that uses pheromones to lure spongy moth into a trap.

-The lure, in the form of the rubber dispenser, containing Lymantria dispar pheromone, must be placed in a pheromone trap to be fully functional (traps can be bought separately or in kits with lures).
+The lure, in the form of the rubber dispenser, that contains female pheromone of spongy moth, must be placed in a Delta Plastic Trap to be fully functional (traps can be bought separately or in kits with lures).

 Using such pheromone lures is an economic, environmentally sound approach to either monitor or trap these pests.